ziglang/gotta-go-fast/README.md

 time in relation to the fixed reference point.

-Measurements are directly stored and committed to this git repository, in CSV format (with '💩' instead of ',' as the delimiter).
+Measurements are directly stored and committed to this git repository, in CSV format.
 It is planned for new benchmarks to be added over time, and old benchmarks to be retired, however the data should remain available.

 ## Installation